 Everything old is new again by rehabilitating the timber-framed, south-facing corn crib/granary used for agricultural purposes.
-As of December 2002, the first phase of an active and passive solar-heated strawbale greenhouse will be completed, keeping true to the agricultural use of the structure.
+As of December 2002, the first phase of an active solar-heated strawbale greenhouse is completed, keeping true to the agricultural use of the structure.
 South and some west-facing walls will contain insulated glass glazing with the remainder of the structure in-filled with strawbale and covered with 2-inches of cement-based stucco on the outside and 2-inches of clay-based stucco on the inside.
 Various recycled materials have been salvaged for this project, including collecting wood, old metal doors, and windows destined for landfills.

 In many ways, the project was also inspired by the father of "organic architecture," Frank Lloyd Wright who lived in nearby Taliesin, Wisconsin.
 We strived to have the building embody Wright's "architecture of democracy:" architecture designed to serve the purposes of a community of self-reliant individuals working together, in harmony, with nature.
 And there is, too, organic architecture: architecture attuned to nature, exemplifying humandkind's development within nature.